Oemercetin06/XspecT2/README.md

 <img src="/docs/img/logo.png" height="50%" width="50%">

 <!-- start intro -->
-XspecT is a Python-based tool to taxonomically classify sequence-reads (or assembled genomes) on the species and/or sub-type level using [Bloom Filters] and a [Support Vector Machine].
-It also identifies existing [blaOxa-genes] and provides a list of relevant research papers for further information.
+XspecT is a Python-based tool to taxonomically classify sequence-reads (or assembled genomes) on the species and/or MLST level using [Bloom Filters] and a [Support Vector Machine].
 <br/><br/>

 XspecT utilizes the uniqueness of kmers and compares extracted kmers from the input-data to a reference database.
 Bloom Filter ensure a fast lookup in this process.
 For a final prediction the results are classified using a Support Vector Machine.